Rajpratik71/linux-manPages/cpio.md

    Operation modifiers valid in copy-out and copy-pass modes
        -0, --null
               Filenames in the list are delimited by null characters instead of newlines.

        -a, --reset-access-time
               Reset the access times of files after reading them.

        -I [[USER@]HOST:]ARCHIVE-NAME
               Use ARCHIVE-NAME instead of standard input.
-Optional  USER  and HOST  specify  the  user and host names in case of a remote ar‐ chive.
+Optional USER and HOST specify the user and host names in case of a remote archive.

               The input archive name can be specified wither using this option, or using -F (--file), but not both.

        -L, --dereference
               Dereference symbolic links (copy the files that they point to instead of copying the links).

    Operation modifiers valid in copy-in and copy-pass modes
        -d, --make-directories